Gendoria/command-queue-bundle/README.md

 Enabled property allows to enable or disable bundle (eg. on some environments like testing).

-Pools section describes abailable queue pools.
+Pools section describes available queue pools.
 It is required, when bundle is enabled.
 At least one pool, named `default` has to be present.

 Pool configuration has only one parameter, `send_driver`.
 It describes, which method will be used